CTMarius/protractorStarterKit/README.md

 Prerequisites: NodeJs, Webstorm or any other IDE

 Components:
-This setup uses Protractor in combination with Cucumber for writing tests, Chai as a assertion library, Grunt as a task runner and the protractor-multiple-cucumber-html-reporter as a reporting library.
+This setup uses Protractor in combination with Cucumber, Chai as a assertion library, Grunt as a task runner and the protractor-multiple-cucumber-html-reporter as a reporting library.

 Getting started:
 Clone or download the repository.
 In the root folder run npm install and npm install grunt-cli.
 Run grunt e2e in the cli in order to run the tests.
 Reports will be generated in a temporary folder in the project root folder.
 Open the index.html to view it.